 16. Reusable, collapsible cookware

 I’m a fan of SeaToSummit’s collapsible cookware.
 They pack down to almost nothing and they’re light enough to bring on backcountry hiking trips.
-So I pack a few utensils and collapsible bowls for long-term travels around the world.
+I bring a few utensils and collapsible bowls for long-term travels around the world.

 17. Trowel (Travel Towel)

-A good travel towel can act as a blanket, a beach towel or sarong, a pillow, and can save you money in hostels (where they sometimes charge for towels).
-I like this model from MEC, which comes in four different sizes and colours.
+A good travel towel can act as a blanket, beach towel/sarong, pillow, and can save you money in hostels (where they sometimes charge for towels).
+I like this model from MEC , which comes in four different sizes and colours.
 Its smooth, antibacterial fibres make it quick-drying and non-sticky, even for pesky grains of sand.
 A trowel with a handy loop that snaps closed is especially convenient.

 18. Packing cubes

 These are crucial to my packing process now; I really feel like I didn’t know what I was doing before I found packing cubes.
-I’ve had my Eagle Creek cubes for over a decade now; they’re built sturdy and the material and zippers are high-quality.
-I could write an entire post about how to pack with these cubes.
-Keep in mind that packing cubes are useful for compressing clothes and take up less room, but they get heavy rather quickly.
+I’ve had my Eagle Creek cubes for over a decade; they’re built sturdy and the material and zippers are high-quality.
+Keep in mind that packing cubes compress clothes and take up less room, but they get heavy rather quickly.
 They’re space savers and organizers, but not weight savers.

-And yes, I roll all my clothing; it does take less space than folding.
-Clothes get wrinkled regardless of how they're packed, so unless you've got a business meeting, get friendly with your wrinkles (also fitting advice for the ones on your face!)
+And yes, I roll all my clothing; it takes less space than folding.
+Clothes get wrinkled regardless of how they're packed, so unless you've got a business meeting, get friendly with your wrinkles (also fitting advice for the ones on your face).

 If you don’t have packing cubes, plastic grocery bags will work (although significantly less ecological).